appsecnz/appsecnz.github.io/conference/index.md

 ---
 title: Conference
-description: OWASP New Zealand Day 2024
+description: OWASP New Zealand Day 2025
-tags: owaspnz24
+tags: owaspnz25
 currency: NZD
 region: Oceania
 country: New Zealand

 layout: conference/tabbed-full-width
-dataDir: conference-2024
+dataDir: conference-2025
-sponsorsEventName: OWASP New Zealand Day 2024
+sponsorsEventName: OWASP New Zealand Day 2025
 ---

 ![Web Banner](/assets/images/2024_Banner_Graphic.jpg)

 # {{ page.description }}

-## 3 - 6 September 2024
+## 2 - 5 September 2025

-## Auckland University of Technology (AUT) City Campus
+## Sir Owen G. Glenn Building (OGGB), University of Auckland

 -----

-We are proud to present the 14th OWASP New Zealand Day conference, to be held at the Auckland University of Technology (AUT) City Campus on Thursday and Friday, September 5th and 6th, 2024.
+We are proud to present the 15th OWASP New Zealand Day conference, to be held in the Sir Owen G. Glenn Building (OGGB) at the University of Auckland Campus on Thursday and Friday, September 4th and 5th, 2025.
 OWASP New Zealand Day is a two-day conference dedicated to web and application security, with an emphasis on secure architecture and development techniques to help Kiwi developers build more secure applications.
 The conference is presented by the [OWASP New Zealand Chapter](https://owasp.org/www-chapter-new-zealand/) and organised by [AppSec New Zealand Incorporated](../index.md).

 There will be two presentation streams throughout the conference.
 The first stream will include introductory talks on application and information security topics, as well as on policy, compliance, and risk management.
 The second stream will primarily address deeper technical topics.
 Talks featuring OWASP projects and tools are particularly encouraged, as are talks by members of under-represented communities.